 IT’S A BEST BUY BECAUSE:

-With their redesign for 2021, Chevrolet’s “big and bigger” full-size SUVs make great strides in ride quality, passenger comfort, and all-around refinement.
+Chevrolet’s “big and bigger” full-size SUVs offer laudable ride quality, passenger comfort, and all-around refinement for their class.

 Prices are high, V8 fuel economy is low, and their sheer size can make parking these vehicles a chore.

 The Suburban is an extended-length, extended-wheelbase version of the Tahoe.

 The Tahoe and Suburban are Chevrolet’s body-on-frame full-size SUVs, and both were redesigned for the 2021 model year.
 These vehicles share their basic platform with the Cadillac Escalade and GMC Yukon, which were also redesigned for 2021.
 Standard on LS, LT, Z71, RST, and Premier models is a 355-hp 5.3-liter V8.
 High Country models come standard with a 420-hp 6.2-liter V8, and optional on all but the Z71 is a 3.0-liter Duramax diesel inline six that makes 277 horsepower and 460 lb-ft of torque.
 All engines are paired with a 10-speed automatic transmission, and both gasoline engines include GM’s Dynamic Fuel Management and engine stop/start technologies.
 Standard safety features include forward collision alert with automatic emergency braking, front pedestrian braking, rear park assist, and automatic high-beam headlights.
 Available safety technologies include a surround-view camera display, lane keep assist, lane departure warning, blind-spot alert, rear pedestrian alert, and rear automatic braking.
 An available Max Trailering Package includes a Hitch Guidance with Hitch View feature that offers up to nine camera views, as well as a trailering app with trailer profiles and the ability to monitor the trailer’s tire pressure and temperature.